 DX Coded Film

-Most commercially available 35mm film offered for sale at this point has a DX code.
-This enables cameras to automatically detect and set the ISO when the film canister is loaded.
+All commercially available 35mm film sold today has DX encoding.
+This makes it possible for cameras to automatically detect and set the ISO when the canister is loaded into the camera.

 Nikon F100 Resources

-Where to Get Film Developed?
+Where to Get 35mm Film Developed?